 Mike Easley of Austin is vice president of Hospital Operations for Preferred Management Corp, where he manages the daily operations of seven critical access hospitals, nine associated rural health clinics, one EMS service, and one telepharmacy.
 He is a member of the National Rural Health Association, he is former president and a current board member of the Texas Rural Health Association, and he is a board member of the Texas Hospital Insurance Exchange.
 Easley received a Bachelor of Science in Psychology and Biology and a Master in Public Administration from Texas State University.

-Jennifer K. Harris of Austin serves as the state program director for Connected Nation Texas, a 501(c)3 nonprofit, where she provides oversight of the collection of broadband data and the development of broadband advancement strategies, with a primary focus on Texas’ rural communities.
-Previously, she held a variety of positions in the public sector including roles with multiple of members of the Texas Legislature.
-Harris received a Bachelor of Business Administration from the University of Texas at Austin and a Master of Public Service and Administration from The Bush School of Government and Public Service at Texas A&M University.
+Jennifer Harris of Austin serves as the State Program Director for Connected Nation Texas, a 501(c)(3) nonprofit.
+She provides oversight of the collection and analysis of broadband data and the development of broadband advancement strategies addressing access, adoption, and use among residents, businesses, and institutions.
+Previously, she held a variety of positions in the public sector, including roles with multiple members of the Texas Legislature.
+Governor Abbott first appointed her to the Governor’s Broadband Development Council in January 2020, and she was appointed as vice-chair of the council in 2022.
+Harris received a Bachelor of Business Administration from the McCombs School of Business at The University of Texas at Austin and a Master of Public Service and Administration from the Bush School of Government and Public Service at Texas A&M University.